The observed Fisher information attached to the EM algorithm, illustrated on Shepp and Vardi estimation procedure for positron emission tomography: Introduction

-The MLE is a point estimate of the true charge function $\lambda$, as derived by Dempster, Laird and Rubin (1977) generally and applied to PET scan by Shepp and Vardi (1982), without error assessment, standard errors and confidence intervals.
-There is literature on bootstrap-based standard errors for PET scan (Markiewicz et al, 2014), and methods based on the assumption that the $\lambda$ charge function is smooth enough (Markiewicz et al, 2012).
+The MLE is a point estimate of the true radiotracer distribution $\lambda$, as derived by Dempster, Laird and Rubin (1977) generally and applied to PET scan by Shepp and Vardi (1982), without error assessment, standard errors and confidence intervals.
+There is literature on bootstrap-based standard errors for PET scan (Markiewicz et al, 2014), and methods based on the assumption that $\lambda$ is smooth enough (Markiewicz et al, 2012).

 On the other hand, there is literature on evaluating the observed Fisher information matrix based fully or partially on EM terms (Louis 1982, Meilijson 1989, Jamshidian and Jennrich 2000, Xu, Baines and Wang 2014), but it has not focused so far on PET scan.

+The Fisher information matrix is (minus) the expectation of the Hessian of the logarithm of the likelihood function.
+The observed Fisher information is (minus) the Hessian itself, evaluated at the MLE of the parameter.
+It is the most commonly applied estimate of the Fisher information.

-The current report illustrates on PET scan these methods termed {\em EM-aided differentiation} in Meilijson (1989) and {\em numerical differentiation of the score} NDS or FDS in Jamshidian and Jennrich (2000) and Xu, Baines and Wang (2014), to identify the observed Fisher information matrix of the incomplete data wherever the EM algorithm is used to find MLE.
+The current report illustrates on PET scan the methods above termed {\em EM-aided differentiation} in Meilijson (1989) and {\em numerical differentiation of the score} NDS in Jamshidian and Jennrich (2000) and Xu, Baines and Wang (2014), to identify the observed Fisher information matrix of the incomplete data wherever the EM algorithm is used to find MLE.
 As will be seen, this generally numerical method leads for PET scan to a closed-form formula.
 Since the estimated Fisher information is the actual observed Fisher information had the incomplete data been modelled, it is non-negative definite.

-Under regularity conditions met by the Shepp and Vardi model, the inverse of the Fisher information matrix is the (asymptotic) covariance matrix of the MLE $\hat{\lambda}$.
-The square roots of the diagonal are estimates of the standard errors, and its off-diagonal terms estimate correlation coefficients between estimated charges at different pixels.
-This allows error analysis and hypothesis testing of aggregations of pixels as well.
+Under regularity conditions met by the Shepp and Vardi Poisson model, the inverse of the Fisher information matrix is the (asymptotic) covariance matrix of the MLE $\hat{\lambda}$.
+The square roots of the diagonal are estimates of its standard errors, and its off-diagonal terms estimate correlation coefficients between estimated radiotracer values at different voxels.
+As stated above, this allows error analysis and hypothesis testing of aggregations of voxels as well.